HomeLatest NewsIndustryKorean tech major Samsung stretches R&D innovation programme to 70 Indian engineering colleges

 The move is likely to help create a pool of talent for new-age R&D challenges.
 The PRISM programme has been successful in driving engineering students to file patents.

-Eyeing a bigger Indian market pie, Korean technology major has announced to expand its industry-academia programme to 70 colleges in India.
+Eyeing a bigger Indian market pie, Korean technology major Samsung has announced to expand its industry-academia programme to 70 engineering colleges in .
 The move is likely to help create a pool of talent for new-age R&D challenges.

-According to the company, the Samsung PRISM b programme has so far been successful in driving engineering students to file patents and publish technical papers in cutting-edge domains such as , and .
+According to the company, the Samsung PRISM b programme has so far been successful in driving engineering students to file patents and publish technical papers in cutting-edge domains such as artificial intelligence (AI), (ML) and IoT.

 The programme started in 2020, has so far trained over 4,500 engineering students, and 1,000 professors have worked with Samsung R&D Institute, Bangalore (SRI-B) engineers to deliver live projects successfully, said the company.